noec764/erpnext/docs/dooks/accounts/articles/post-dated-cheque-entry.md

 Post Dated Cheque is a cheque dated on future date.
 Party generally give post dated cheque, as advance payment.
 This cheque would be cleared only when cheque date arrives.

-In Dooks, create Payment Entry for post dated cheque.
+In Dokie, create Payment Entry for post dated cheque.

 ####New Payment Entry